wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 date: "2023-06-15"
 file: "san-francisco"
 title: "San Francisco"
-excerpt: "Eat and geek your way through top experiences walking in the City by the Bay, all in one day"
+excerpt: "Eat and geek your way through walking in the City by the Bay, all in one day"
 tags: [travel]
 image:
 # feature: Xcode-1900x500-37236